fallen-icarus/cardano-swaps/README.md

 the true market sentiment.
 And when market sentiment cannot be accurately reflected, misallocation of resources is inevitable (ie, an unhealthy economy).
-- Batchers can always take advantage of their priviledged position as middle-men - miner extractible value (MEV) will always be an issue as long as using middle-men is required.
+- Batchers can always take advantage of their priviledged position as middle-men - miner extractible value (MEV) will always be an issue as long as the use of middle-men is required.
 Permissioned batchers exacerbate this issue since only the "chosen few" can even have this unique opportunity to rip off users.
 - Batcher based protocols cannot trustlessly compose - since LPs require going through middle-men, the ultimate transaction for Alice will likely not even be seen by Alice prior to submission to the blockchain.
 How can Alice express that she wants her swap composed with an options contract and